everstake/vscode-plugin-substrate/docs/TUTORIAL.md

 `#directory-with-substrate-project` - you need to be in a directory with substrate project to execute the command.

-`#panel-navigation` - you can find the command on the panel's navigationc.
+`#panel-navigation` - you can find the command on the panel's navigation.

 `#panel-item` - to run the command you have to right mouse click at the item on the corresponding panel.